 \section{Introduction}

 Knowledge graphs (KGs) form the backbone of a range of applications, for instance in the areas of search, question answering and data integration.
-Some well known KGs are DBpedia~\cite{lehmann2015dbpedia}, Freebase~\cite{bollacker2008freebase}, YAGO3~\cite{mahdisoltani2014yago3} and the Google Knowledge Graph~\cite{dong2014knowledge}.
+Some well known KGs are DBpedia~\cite{lehmann2015dbpedia}, Freebase~\cite{bollacker2008freebase}, YAGO3~\cite{mahdisoltani2014yago3}, and the Google Knowledge Graph~\cite{dong2014knowledge}.
 There are different knowledge representation paradigms for modeling KGs such as the Resource Description Framework (RDF) and (labeled) property graphs.
 Within this paper, we consider a KG to be a set of triples, where each triple connects an entity (shown as circle in \Cref{fig:kg_lit}) to another entity or a literal (the latter shown as rectangle in \Cref{fig:kg_lit}) via relationships.
 Such KGs can be represented by the RDF and property graph paradigms, i.e.~the methods presented in this paper are applicable to both.
 To give a concrete example, the KG depicted in \Cref{fig:kg_lit} includes the triples (\texttt{John}, \texttt{Doe High School}, \texttt{studiesAt}) and (\texttt{Jane}, \texttt{2000}, \texttt{birthYear}).
 The first triple expresses the relationship between an entity and another entity.
-The second triple expresses a relationship between an entity and a literal\footnote{\url{https://www.w3.org/TR/rdf11-concepts/\#section-Graph-Literal}}.
+The second triple expresses a relationship between an entity and a literal\footnote{For more information about the RDF concepts see \url{https://www.w3.org/TR/rdf11-concepts} }.

 Knowledge graphs aim to capture factual knowledge within a particular domain.
-However, they are often incomplete since, e.g., more information is provided for popular entities or because the knowledge graph is partially or fully generated via an automatic extraction process.
+However, they are often incomplete since, e.g., more information is provided for popular than for unknown entities or because the KG is partially or fully generated via an automatic extraction process.
 As a result, KGs rely heavily on methods predicting unknown triples given all known triples.
 This problem is usually referred to as link prediction.
 The closely related problem of detecting incorrect triples in KGs is referred to as link correction and is relevant for improving the quality of a KG.